-These various strands of inquiry lead to a question this paper seeks to address empirically: through which of the various channels of connectivity are cultural templates more likely to diffuse?
-Distinguishing between different possible channels of influence and diffusion is also important to avoid confirmation bias: Most research (with important exceptions such as Simmons and Elkins 2004) simply reports those channels through which diffusion actually occurred.
+These various strands of inquiry lead to a question this article seeks to address empirically: through which of the various channels of connectivity are cultural templates more likely to diffuse?
+Distinguishing between different possible channels of influence and diffusion is also important to avoid confirmation bias: most research (with important exceptions such as Simmons and Elkins [2004]) simply focuses on those channels through which diffusion actually occurred.
 We thus cannot ask which networks are more likely to channel which kind of diffusion processes and why.